Edmund Ignatius Rice: Foundation of the Christian Brothers and Presentation Brothers

 In 1808, seven of the staff including Edmund Rice took religious vows under the authority of Bishop Power of Waterford.
 Following the example of Nano Nagle's Presentation Sisters, they were called Presentation Brothers.
-This was the first congregation of men to be founded in Ireland and one of the few ever founded by a layman.
+It was the first congregation of men to be founded in Ireland and one of the few ever founded by a layman.
 Gradually, a transformation took place amongst the "quay kids" of Waterford, largely attributed to Edmund and his brothers' work, who educated, clothed and fed the boys.
-Other bishops in Ireland supplied Edmund Rice with men, and these he prepared for the religious life and a life of teaching.
-In this way, the Presentation Brothers spread throughout Ireland.
+Other bishops in Ireland supplied Edmund Rice with men, who he prepared for the religious life and a life of teaching.
+Subsequently, the Presentation Brothers spread throughout Ireland.

-However, the communities were under the bishop's control in each diocese rather than Edmund Rice, which created problems when Brothers were needed to be transferred from one school to another.
-Rice sought approval from Pope Pius VII for the community to be made into a pontifical congregation with a Superior General.
-He obtained this in 1820.
+The communities were under the bishop's control in each diocese rather than Edmund Rice, which created problems when Brothers were needed to be transferred from one school to another.
+Rice sought approval from Pope Pius VII for the community to be made into a pontifical congregation with a Superior General, which was obtained in 1820.
 The Pope's brief specified that the members were to be bound by vows of obedience, chastity, poverty and perseverance, and to give themselves to the free instruction, religious and literary, of male children, especially the poor.

-The heads of houses were to elect a Superior General; Rice held this office from 1822 to 1838, and he was then able to move brothers across diocesan boundaries to wherever they were most needed.
-During this time the institution extended to several English towns (especially in Lancashire), and the course of instruction grew out of the primary stage.
+The heads of houses were to elect a Superior General.
+Rice held that office from 1822 to 1838.
+He was then able to move brothers across diocesan boundaries to wherever they were most needed.
+During that time, the institution extended to several English towns, especially in Lancashire, and the teaching instruction grew out of the primary school stage.

-In the 1820s further difficulties emerged owing to the expansion of the society and its becoming two distinct congregations.
-From this time on they were called Christian Brothers and the Presentation Brothers.
+In the 1820s, further difficulties emerged, owing to the expansion of the society and its becoming two distinct congregations.
+From that time on, they were called Christian Brothers and the Presentation Brothers.
 The motto of the Christian Brothers was: "The Lord has given, and the Lord has taken away; blessed be the name of the Lord forever" (Job 1: 21).

-In 1828, the North Richmond Street house and schools in Dublin were established by Rice, the foundation stone being laid by the politician Daniel O'Connell.
-The building housed the Brothers' headquarters for many years and the present residence incorporates the original house built by Rice, who lived here for several years beginning in 1831.
+In 1828, the North Richmond Street house and schools in Dublin were established by Rice.
+The foundation stone was laid by the politician Daniel O'Connell.
+The building housed the Brothers' headquarters for many years.
+The current residence incorporates the original house built by Rice, who lived there for several years, beginning in 1831.